srhtakeba/github.io/README.md

 ### Wireframing
 - **[Figma](https://www.figma.com/)**: A wireframing application that can help you plan out your website!
 ### Code Editors
-Here are some great **open source** code editors that are compatible with Windows, Mac, and Linux:
+Here is a great **open source** code editor that is compatible with Windows, Mac, and Linux:
 - **[Visual Studio Code](https://code.visualstudio.com/download)**: Microsoft's code editor with a super sleek user interface and terminal integration.
-- **[Atom](https://atom.io/)**: Github's code editor, also with a sleek UI and terminal integration!

-There are lots of other code editors out there if you'd prefer something different, but these two are highly recommended and completely free!
+There are lots of other code editors out there if you'd prefer something different, but this is the code editor we'll be using during our demos.

 ### Installing Git
 Git is a **version control** system.
 It, like our code editors, is open source.
 Essentially, git allows us to make changes to code, revert code to a past version, and add features to code without necessarily having those features part of our final product.